mobizt/FirebaseClient/resources/docs/storage.md

 The bucketid is the Storage bucket Id of object to download.
 The object is the object in Storage bucket to download.
+The access token is the Firebase Storage's file access token which used only for priviledge file download access in non-authentication mode (NoAuth).

 ```cpp